9p4/jellyfin-plugin-sso/providers.md

 ## Authentik

-To begin with, we must set up an OIDC Provider + Application in Authentik.
-See the official docs for a walkthrough of this.
+To begin with, we must set up an OIDC provider + application in Authentik.
+Refer to the official documentation for detailed instruction.

 ### Authentik's Config

-Authentik supports RBAC, but is slightly more complicated to configure than authelia, as we need to configure a custom scope binding to include in the OIDC response.
+Authentik supports RBAC, but is slightly more complicated to configure than Authelia, as we need to configure a custom scope binding to include in the OIDC response.

 To do this, we: